-There is this Patrick Chappatte cartoon from 2015 in which two young people are walking past a big billboard, which has the goals that preceded the current Sustainable Development Goals (SDGs) on it.
-One of these young people turns to the other and says: “I have the same goals every day”; that for me is what human development is about.
+There is a Patrick Chappatte cartoon from 2015 in which two young people are walking past a big billboard, which has the goals that preceded the current Sustainable Development Goals (SDGs) on it.
+One of these young people turns to the other and says: “I have the same goals every day”.
+That, for me, is what human development is about.
 The SDGs are not perfect, but they are the best plan we have ever had: it is the most widely consulted and I think a lot of the goals reflect people’s objectives in their everyday lives.
 Human development is about taking these goals on the billboard and figuring out what they look like in those two young people’s lives.
-Paradoxically, I think a lot of the SDG human development initiatives are still on the billboard and not on the ground.
+Paradoxically, I think a lot of the SDG initiatives are still on the billboard and not on the ground.
 The indicators in the reports are still relatively macro and materialistic rather than aspirational, and they do not necessarily inform us about what really makes a difference for people in everyday life.
-That is where I think Human development comes in.
+That is where I think human development comes in.

-The other key issue that arises with the SDGs is that they often conflict.
-Looking at covid-19, you it is clear that everybody wants a sustainable livelihood and a sustainable health, but if one goes to work to follow this livelihood, they may get sick (with Covid-19).
+The other key issue that arises with the SDGs is that they often conflict with each other.
+Looking at COVID-19, it is clear that everybody wants a sustainable livelihood and sustainable health, but if they go to work to follow this livelihood, they may get sick (with COVID-19).
 There is a need to figure out how to balance these goals.
 We have a dilemma going on between lives ‘or’ livelihoods, and balancing that is not going to be easy in everyday life.

-Do you think the different indices that we have today (Human Development Index, Multidimensional Poverty Index, Well-being and Happiness Indices) can help complement the indicators of the SDGs?
+Do you think the different indices that we have today (Human Development Index, Multidimensional Poverty Index, Happiness and Wellbeing Indices) can complement the indicators of the SDGs?

 Yes.
 It has changed it and we will not go back.
 In the world of livelihoods for instance, whole sectors are under significant threat.
 There are big questions around the neoliberal agenda.
-Decent Wages are a very important debate because there are human benefits from, as well as costs associated with them.
-A pragmatic and ethical way to understand them is to look at how everyday qualities of work/life, and (in)capacity to withstand shocks like COVID-19, can be predicted from prior work conditions, such as lack of living wages (http://projectglow.net).
+The debate on decent wages is a very important one because there are human benefits as well as costs associated with them.
+A pragmatic and ethical way to understand this is to look at how everyday qualities of work/life, and (in)capacity to withstand shocks like COVID-19, can be predicted from prior work conditions, such as lack of living wages (see for example, project GLOW (Global Living Organisational Wage)).
 Otherwise, the whole Decent Work Agenda (SDG-8) remains quite abstract (on the billboard).
 There is surprisingly not a lot of research evidence systematically tracking how variations in those two variables (everyday work conditions like wage and quality of work/life) empirically match up to one another, in a predictable relationship.

 I think interdisciplinarity is incredibly important.
 In our living wage research, we work with employee relations, with economists, sociologists.
 I would like to work much more with public health; the current pandemic is a very strong reminder that health, community, cultural and economic systems are highly interconnected.

-In the journal I work for, we now encourage authors to submit policy briefs, because traditional Journal articles are not very user-friendly for policymakers.
+In the journal I work for, we now encourage authors to submit policy briefs, because traditional journal articles are not very user-friendly for policy-makers.
 We encourage them to start thinking about how they get their research into palatable formats for policy.
 We have a lot of science and social science to offer, but much of it does not make its way into policy.
-One of the reasons for that I believe is that we do not train people to be persuasive.
-Researchers work in particular on developing new diplomacies: how do you take evidence into practice and policy in the modern world?
+One of the reasons for that, I believe, is that we do not train people to be persuasive.
+Researchers can work in particular on developing new diplomacies: how do you take evidence into practice and policy in the modern world?
 How can you get in the room?
-How can you persuade policymakers to take on board what is in the evidence base?
-How can you call out organizations like corporations when they do things that are actually dangerous for the whole planet and certainly for communities safely for people?
-I teach some of these aspects in my Master’s level courses using the OECD guidelines on corporations, country reporting systems and tracking some of the stories that we hear through the OECD network.
-I think these “new diplomacies”, as the Centre for Socio-Eco-Nomic Development (CSEND) calls them, are about holding systems to account through the evidence.
+How can you persuade policy-makers to take on board what is in the evidence base?
+How can you call out organizations like corporations when they do things that are actually dangerous for the whole planet and certainly for communities?
+I teach some of these aspects in my Master’s-level courses using the guidelines of the Organisation for Economic Co-operation and Development (OECD) on corporations and country reporting systems, and tracking some of the stories that we hear through the OECD network.
+I think these ‘new diplomacies’, as the Centre for Socio-Eco-Nomic Development (CSEND) calls them, are about holding systems to account through the evidence.

-There is one aspect the current COVID-19 highlights that I wish to address here: Security, from a psychology perspective (https://sites.massey.ac.nz/projectsafe/).
+There is one related aspect of COVID-19 that I wish to address here: security, from a psychology perspective (see for example, Project S.A.F.E.
+(Security Assessment for Everyone)).
 The last major contribution we made to the UN approach to security was in 1994, in the Human Security Report.
-This report did not address cybersecurity for example, but the approach was to identify ways to measure, through indicators, what factors made people feel insecure.
+This report did not address cybersecurity, for example, but the approach was to identify ways to measure, through indicators, what factors made people feel insecure.
 Applied to the current situation with COVID-19, it would be useful to build on a measure of food security, for instance: are people hoarding food because they are frightened for their food security?
-In addition, it is important to underline it is a running policy matter, we need ways to pick up changes that happen rapidly, in times of shock and crisis.
+In addition, it is important to underline that it is a ‘running policy’matter; we need ways to pick up changes that happen rapidly, in times of shock and crisis.

 Sometimes these disasters are man-made ones – one could argue that this novel and zoonotic virus is a man-made disaster, resulting from greedy incursions into the natural environment and biosphere.
-Looking at the Sendai framework, we know it is prevention that helps people during a crisis and getting through it.
+Looking at the Sendai Framework, we know it is prevention that helps people to get through a crisis.
 We need to be doing much more on that side.
-I would strongly support I think we need an update from the UN on the human security side of the human development equation because people are going to worry.
+I would strongly support an update from the UN on the human security side of the human development equation.